Charles Rosen (painter): Work

 The book was issued to coincide with an exhibition with the same title of more than fifty works organized by the James A. Michener Art Museum and shown at the Samuel Dorsky Museum of Art at the State University of New York at New Paltz.

-His work is held in public and private collections in Idaho, Connecticut, Ohio, New York, Pennsylvania, Missouri and Washington, D.C.
+His work is held in public and private collections in New Mexico, Connecticut, Ohio, New York, Pennsylvania, Missouri and Washington, D.C.